mdlincoln/mapping-knoedler-palladio/README.md

 Now click on the "Map" button.
 Palladio starts you out with a plain coastline base map.
 Before adding our own data, we can enhance this base map by adding more "Tiles".
 Click on "New Layer", then click on the "Tiles" tab.
 You can see the different tile types to add to the base map - let's add "Streets" by clicking on the "Streets" button.
 In the "Name" field above, type "Streets", then click "Add Layer".
 You should now see borders and cities showing up on your base map.

 Now it's time to add our own data.
 Click on "New Layer" again, and click the "Data" tab.
 We'll be adding "Points" (the default option).
-Click on "Places" and select `coordinates` (the only option).
+Under the name, type "Sales Locations".
+Click on "Places" and select `coordinates` (the only option, since this is the only data in our table that is formatted as a pair of coordinates).
 For the tooltip label (what we see when we roll over the points), let's start with `buyer_address`.

-Check the box to size points, and do so according to `number of New York Sales`.
+Check the box to size points, and do so according to `number of New York Sales`, which will make points bigger when they match more rows in our table.
 Finish by clicking "Add Layer", and then click on the hamburger button (the three small lines in the upper right corner) to minimize the layer configuration box.

 You should see a few dots appearing over New York City.
-In the upper left corner, underneath the zoom in/out buttons, there's a button called "Zoom to data" - click on this to automatically zoom in so that our data points fill the screen.
+In the upper left corner, underneath the zoom in/out buttons, there's a small button with a few nested squares, called "Zoom to data" - click on this to automatically zoom in so that our data points fill the screen.

+Roll over the points to inspect the addresses matched to each one.
+Look for the particularly huge points - what do you notice about the addresses?
+What could this indicate about the geocoding process?

+Click on the hamburger icon, and then click on the pencil/edit icon next to the "Sales Locations" layer.
+Experiment with changing the tooltip to display the buyers instead, or one of the other variables in our dataset.

 Now we can start "faceting", or filtering the data based on different variables.
 Click on the "Facet" button on the lower left corner, and in the lower right corner, use the "Dimensions" menu to select which variable we want to facet by.
 Try `buyer` first.
 Palladio will count up how many sales for each buyer are in the data set, and we can click on a single type to filter the gallery to just display those.
 You'll notice some buyers show up with multiple addresses.